 For updates on H.R.
 5038 and other legislation surrounding American immigration, stay tuned on our blog.

-If you need immigration assistance in Boca Raton, please contact Guerra Sáenz, PL by calling (888) 936-3228 or scheduling an initial consultation online.
+If you need immigration assistance in Coral Springs, please contact Guerra Sáenz, PL by calling (888) 936-3228 or scheduling an initial consultation online.

 Each of our attorneys has personal experience with the immigration process.
 Further, Attorney Guerra has handled over 1,000 immigration cases and is board certified in immigration and nationality law by the Florida Board of Legal Specialization and Education.